AnhyDev/AGE/README.md

 6. **Extension Modules**: Additional functionalities for voting, raffles, competitions, and charity events.

 ## Monetization
 The basic set of functionalities is free.
-Additional modules and extended features are available for a fee in Anhydrite cryptocurrency, which will be burned after the transaction, thereby regulating its circulation and value.
+Add-on modules and advanced features are free, with a small Anhydrite cryptocurrency fee for installation.
+The fee is burned in the transaction process, regulating circulation and value.

 ## Security
 High level of cryptographic security and compliance with regulatory standards for financial transactions.